Nothing is better than starting with a blank slate.

 1. Outline the warehouse workflow

-From receiving inventory to stowing items on warehouse racks, to picking and packing items, to preparing orders for shipment, map out the ideal work spaces that will maximize efficiency, keep the warehouse organized, and enable productivity.
-Don’t forget to consider ways to minimize any safety issues and the overall wellness of your team.
+From receiving inventory to stowing items on warehouse racks, to picking and packing items, to preparing orders for shipment, map out the ideal work spaces that will maximise efficiency, keep the warehouse organised, and enable productivity.
+Don’t forget to consider ways to minimise any safety issues and the overall wellness of your team.

 2. Define the warehouse work stations

 What are the essential work stations that you need?

 Do you have enough space in your warehouse layout design for all your employees to work comfortably?

 Oftentimes, creating one-way workflow is the most efficient way to set up warehouse work stations.
 A simple one-way flow helps to ensure safety and eliminate congestion in the warehouse.

 Once you determine how to set up different work stations, you can create paths with signs or floor tape to provide clear direction for your staff.